WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Food 4 Fitness specifies if consumers have any dietary requirements, they offer a selection of customisable dietary options to select from.
 Food 4 Fitness meals are also available in stores within selected locations around Sydney, Melbourne, Brisbane, Adelaide.

-There are a few options that cater to vegan workout meals such as:
+Yes, there are a few options that cater to vegan workout meals such as:

 – My Muscle Chef